 To make progress in dating, you have to stick your neck out.
 But it’s not socially savvy to stick your neck out a big distance at once – you have to stick it out a little at a time.

 With these two tactics, the Tightening Lasso and the BATNA, you never set yourself up to be able to get a big dramatic rejection; at any point in the conversation, the worst you can get is a small incremental rejection.

 You may be wondering, does it pay to spend so much effort crafting ultra-smooth logistics texts?
 We claim it does.

 Sure, if the other person likes you, they’ll have a high tolerance for your crude amateurish logistics texts because they’re eager to make things work.
 And if they don’t like you, they won’t say yes (or reply at all) to a logistics text no matter how smooth it is.
 But if they’re in the middle where they kinda maybe like you – the most common situation when you’re texting someone you haven’t slept with yet – then a smooth logistics text can absolutely make the difference in whether they’ll meet up with you or not.

-When you use the Tightening Noose or the BATNA, the other person might not consciously realize how smooth your logistics game is, but they’ll naturally find that it’s easier to say yes to meeting up with you.
+When you use the Tightening Lasso or the BATNA, the other person might not consciously realize how smooth your logistics game is, but they’ll naturally find that it’s easier to say yes to meeting up with you.
 Before they say yes, they’ll feel more chill and comfortable with the back-and-forth logistics negotiation process.
 After they say yes, they’ll look forward to it more because your logistics texts made a positive impression on them.